 Tea Bag Rockets

 A kid favourite!!!!
 Empty a simple tea bag, stand it on its end, then light the top.
-The fire will travel down the bag till the very bottom.
-At that point all the hot air, thats been pushed down the bag cylinder pushes the ashes up into the air – entertaining the kids to no end!!!
+The fire will travel down the bag to the very bottom.
+At that point, all the hot air, that’s been pushed down the bag cylinder pushes the ashes up into the air – entertaining the kids to no end!!!
 Gravity then brings the ashes back down.
 We probably did this experiment 5 times, the kids were obsessed!

 Pom Pom Poppers